joomlashack/ShackBuilder/README.md

 By running the command `phing test` the script will execute the following steps:

-* Build a installer package for the project using the current version, grabbing all dependencies
+* Build an installer package for the project using the current version, grabbing all dependencies
-* Start docker containers for PhantomJS and Joomla 2.5 and/or Joomla 3.4
+* Start docker containers for each Joomla version your extension support
-* Run the following steps in parallel, for multiple Joomla versions
+* Run the following steps in parallel, for each supported Joomla version
  * Install the extension into the containerized Joomla, testing and looking for error messages (You can customize this test)
- * Run your Acceptance tests
- * Run your Functional tests
- * Run your Integration tests
- * Run your Unit tests
+ * Run your test suites
  * Build a HTML report with the tests result
  * Close and remove the containers